lmagyar/homeassistant-addon-tailscale-beta/tailscale/DOCS.md

 More information: [Subnet routers][tailscale_info_subnets]

-**Note:** After you add subnets to this option, you also has to enable them on Tailscale's admin console.
+**Note:** After you add subnets to this option, you also have to enable them on Tailscale's admin console.

 1. Navigate to the [Machines page][tailscale_machines] of the admin console, and